isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In many cases, holding properly encapsulated resources using RAII "owning" objects can eliminate the need to write these operations yourself.
 (See Item 13.)

-Prefer compiler-generated (including `=default`) special members; only these can be classified as "trivial," and at least one major standard library vendor heavily optimizes for classes having trivial special members.
+Prefer compiler-generated (including `=default`) special members; only these can be classified as "trivial", and at least one major standard library vendor heavily optimizes for classes having trivial special members.
 This is likely to become common practice.

 **Exceptions**: When any of the special functions are declared only to make them nonpublic or virtual, but without special semantics, it doesn't imply that the others are needed.
 In rare cases, classes that have members of strange types (such as reference members) are an exception because they have peculiar copy semantics.